Digital Waste Tracking goes live October 2026

 What is Digital Waste Tracking?

 Digital Waste Tracking (DWT) is a new UK government system replacing paper-based waste transfer and consignment notes with digital records.
 For battery waste, this means all movements of hazardous waste batteries will need to be recorded digitally.
 Receiving sites must comply from October 2026, with carriers and brokers following from October 2027.
-Businesses handling battery waste should prepare now by auditing their current waste streams and documentation processes.
+Businesses handling battery waste should prepare now by reviewing their current waste streams and documentation processes.